Gausman makes strong return from IL as Braves beat Nats 7-1

 Following a split of the four-game series, the first-place Braves still lead the Nationals by 6½ games.

-The surprise was Gausman stuck with the same primary pitches — fastball and splitter — after working on a new cutter and his curveball during his minor league rehab assignment.
-The right-hander didn’t change his plan even after the first two batters he faced — Trea Turner and Adam Eaton — hit long fly balls to the warning track.

-Gausman had another scare when Anthony Rendon led off the sixth with a drive caught by Ender Inciarte at the center field wall.
-The right-hander then struck out Juan Soto and Matt Adams.
+Added manager Dave Martinez: “You were hoping to make up a couple games.”

+Gausman had good control of his fastball and didn’t need to experiment with a curve he worked on during his minor league rehab assignment.

-Gausman did not allow a runner to reach second base until the eighth, when he was pulled after giving up singles to Brian Dozier and Kurt Suzuki to open the inning.
+He did not allow a runner to reach second base until the eighth, when he was pulled after giving up singles to Dozier and Kurt Suzuki to open the inning.
 Pinch-hitter Gerardo Parra’s bloop single off Anthony Swarzak drove in Dozier.

 Ross, recalled from Triple-A Fresno before the game, allowed three runs on eight hits and two walks in 5 1/3 innings.

-The loss by Ross snapped a string of 27 consecutive starts without a defeat for Washington starting pitchers since June 16.
-It was the longest streak since the 1916 New York Giants.

-Acuña singled up the middle and was thrown out at second by Victor Robles to end the second inning.
-Acuña, who also walked in the seventh before his homer one inning later, has reached safely in 27 consecutive games, the longest active streak in the majors.

-Freddie Freeman had three hits and an RBI.
+Freddie Freeman had three hits and an RBI for Atlanta.

-Robles raced in toward the infield to make a diving catch of Dansby Swanson’s shallow fly in the fifth.
+Nationals center fielder Victor Robles raced in toward the infield to make a diving catch of Dansby Swanson’s shallow fly in the fifth.

 TRAINER’S ROOM

 Nationals: 1B Ryan Zimmerman left with an apparent right foot injury following an infield single in the second.
-Zimmerman, who missed 53 games with plantar fasciitis in his right foot this season, showed obvious discomfort while running down the line. … RHP Max Scherzer (mid-back strain) could come off the 10-day injured list and return to the rotation Thursday against Colorado.
-Manager Dave Martinez said Scherzer “felt good” after he “let it go pretty good” while throwing in the outfield.
-Scherzer is expected to throw a bullpen Monday that could determine his status for Thursday. … RHP Austin Voth, a candidate to start the game, was placed on the 10-day IL, retroactive to Thursday, with right biceps tendinitis.
+Zimmerman, who missed 53 games with plantar fasciitis in his right foot this season, showed obvious discomfort while running down the line.
+“Same foot, same sort of thing,” said Zimmerman, scheduled for an MRI on Monday to determine the severity of the injury. … RHP Austin Voth was a candidate to start the game before he was placed on the 10-day IL, retroactive to Thursday, with right biceps tendinitis.

-Braves: RHP Patrick Weigel was optioned to Triple-A Gwinnett without appearing in a game during his two days on the Atlanta roster.
+Braves: RHP Patrick Weigel was optioned to Triple-A Gwinnett.

 UP NEXT